-Section 120 (Sentence orders-general) or 121 (Sentence orders-serious offences)
+14 Section 120 (Sentence orders-general) or 121 (Sentence orders-serious offences)

-16 Section 8 (Meaning of "serious offence")
+15 Section 8 (Meaning of "serious offence")

-committed by an adult, would make the adult liable to imprisonment for 7 years or more.

-- "simple offence" includes a regulatory offence and a breach of duty. - "State" includes a Territory. - "supreme court offence" see section 69. - "treatment" includes therapeutic, palliative and preventative treatment.

-Child's age regulation

-- 6.(1) The Governor in Council may, by regulation, fix a day after which a person will be a child for the purposes of this Act if the person has not turned 18 years. - (2) A person of 17 years who commits an offence before the commencement of the regulation will not be taken, after the commencement, to have committed the offence as a child in a subsequent proceeding for the offence. - (3) A court that sentences a person to whom subsection (2) applies for the offence mentioned in the subsection must have regard to the sentence that might have been imposed if the person were sentenced as a child. - (4) The court can not order the person- - (a) to serve a term of imprisonment longer than the period of detention that the court could have imposed on the person if sentenced as a child; or - (b) to pay any amount by way of fine, restitution or compensation greater than that which the court could have ordered the person to pay if sentenced as a child. - (5) Subsection (3) applies even though an adult would otherwise be liable to a heavier penalty which by operation of law could not be reduced. - (6) To avoid any doubt, it is declared subsections (2) to (5) only apply to a person mentioned in subsection (1) who is sentenced after the commencement of the regulation mentioned in the subsection.
+(3) A court that sentences a person to whom subsection (2) applies for the offence mentioned in the subsection must have regard to the sentence that might have been imposed if the person were sentenced as a child.

+(4) The court can not order the person-

+- (a) to serve a term of imprisonment longer than the period of detention that the court could have imposed on the person if sentenced as a child; or - (b) to pay any amount by way of fine, restitution or compensation greater than that which the court could have ordered the person to pay if sentenced as a child.

+(5) Subsection (3) applies even though an adult would otherwise be liable to a heavier penalty which by operation of law could not be reduced.

+(6) To avoid any doubt, it is declared subsections (2) to (5) only apply to a person mentioned in subsection (1) who is sentenced after the commencement of the regulation mentioned in the subsection.

-Meaning of police officer "starting a proceeding"
+7 Meaning of police officer "starting a proceeding"

-- 7. In this Act, mention of a police officer "starting a proceeding" against a child for an offence includes- - (a) obtaining a warrant for the arrest of a child on a charge for an offence; and - (b) arresting a child for an offence without a warrant.
+In this Act, mention of a police officer "starting a proceeding" against a child for an offence includes-

+- (a) obtaining a warrant for the arrest of a child on a charge for an offence; and - (b) arresting a child for an offence without a warrant.

-Meaning of "serious offence"
+8 Meaning of "serious offence"

-- 8.(1) Subject to subsection (2), in this Act "serious offence" means- - (a) a life offence; or - (b) an offence of a type that, if committed by an adult, would make the adult liable to imprisonment for 14 years or more. - (2) An offence is not a serious offence if it is of a type that, if committed by an adult, may be dealt with summarily under- - (a) the Criminal Code, section 552B(1)(a)17 on a charge of receiving, or the Criminal Code, section 552B(1)(e); or - (b) the Drugs Misuse Act 1986, section 13.18 - (3) For the purpose of this section, the type of an offence includes the circumstances in which it is committed.
+(1) Subject to subsection (2), in this Act "serious offence" means-

+- (a) a life offence; or - (b) an offence of a type that, if committed by an adult, would make the adult liable to imprisonment for 14 years or more.

+(2) An offence is not a serious offence if it is of a type that, if committed by an adult, may be dealt with summarily under-

+- (a) the Criminal Code, section 552B(1)(a)16 on a charge of receiving, or the Criminal Code, section 552B(1)(e); or - (b) the Drugs Misuse Act 1986, section 13.17

+(3) For the purpose of this section, the type of an offence includes the circumstances in which it is committed.

-Meaning of court that made order
+9 Meaning of court that made order

-- 9.(1) In this Act, mention of the court that made a particular order on sentence includes, if the order was made by- - (a) the Supreme Court-any sittings of the Supreme Court in its criminal jurisdiction at any place in Queensland; or - (b) the District Court-any sittings of the District Court in its criminal jurisdiction at any place in Queensland; or
+(1) In this Act, mention of the court that made a particular order on sentence includes, if the order was made by-

+- (a) the Supreme Court-any sittings of the Supreme Court in its criminal jurisdiction at any place in Queensland; or - (b) the District Court-any sittings of the District Court in its criminal jurisdiction at any place in Queensland; or - (c) a Childrens Court judge-any sittings of a Childrens Court judge at any place in Queensland; or - (d) a Magistrates Court-any Magistrates Court sitting at any place in Queensland; or - (e) a Childrens Court magistrate-any Childrens Court magistrate sitting at any place in Queensland.